stephaneVercouillieBMID/slate/source/index.html.md

 - Partner name, description and localized labels
 - Services' name, description and localized labels
--

 ## Obtain OAuth 2.0 credentials
 BMID provides Partner Code and Service Code for each Service.

 ## Register your SSL/TLS certificates

+## Set a redirect URI and Certificates
+SP provides the redirect URIs for each Service to use within the OpenID Connect protocol to send back the response of the Authentication Request.
 SP provides the SSL/TLS certificate used on the JWKSet HTTPS endpoint

-## Set a redirect URI
-SP provides the redirect URIs for each Service to use within the OpenID Connect protocol to send back the response of the Authentication Request.

 # Authenticating the user